Matt Bowen: Can Wigan's new signing replace Sam Tomkins?

 "We lost seven out of our last nine Super League games and there are obvious areas to improve.
 The next level for me is to perform in those big games and make sure our league position is very strong, with good performances consistently throughout the year."

-Can Bowen take the same pivotal role and be a success in cherry and white?
+Can Bowen take the same pivotal role and

 "Obviously, as with any player, it will come down to luck with injuries," concludes Stewart.
 "But Matt's love of open, free-flowing attacking rugby league is made for Super League.